Speech-to-Text & Voice Dictation for Linux — Works in Every App, Even the Terminal

 Which Linux distributions does Lightning Assist support?

 Lightning Assist is available as an AppImage (works on virtually all Linux distributions without installation) and as a .deb package for Debian-based distributions like Ubuntu, Debian, Linux Mint, and Pop!_OS.
-ARM64 and ARMv7l builds are also available for Raspberry Pi and similar hardware.

 Does voice-to-text work in the Linux terminal?